 Record the grinder settings you used, and how many grounds you put in the basket.
 Do you want to change the brewing time or temperature?
 It’s best only to fiddle with one of them at a time, but if you want to live on the wild side, you can make more adjustments.

-Tips for Better Brewing with a Stovetop Percolator
+Tips for Better Stovetop Percolator Coffee

 Use Quality Good Water